martinberger/hol-c/README.md

 by [Dominic Mulligan](https://dominicpm.github.io/) and [Martin Berger](https://martinfriedrichberger.net/).
 A draft version of the paper has been submitted for publication and will be made public soon.

+HOL(C) is a natural deduction presentation of HOL, but with a ternary judgement $\Gamma \vdash \phi : l$, adding a notion of *taint* $l$ to the more common binary judgements $\Gamma \vdash \phi$ between assumptions $\Gamma$ and formulae $\phi$.
+Taint can be seen as a kind of 'typing system' for proofs that explicitly tracks how classically or constructive a proof is, e.g. is $\phi$ deduced fom $\Gamma$ using *Excluded Middle* or not.
 The purpose of this implementation is to serve as a proof-of-concept for fine-tuning the logic and for reviewing the paper.
 It is not intended to enable large-scale proof in HOL(C).

 **Compiling, testing and running the code.** All relevant code is in the `src` directory and can be compiled and executed with the `scalac`